desktop/desktop/CONTRIBUTING.md

 [React Dev Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
 should automatically install itself on first start when in development mode.

 An additional extension, [Devtron](http://electron.atom.io/devtron/), is also included but is disabled by default.

-To enable Devtron, switch to the Console tab in Chrome Developer Tools and run this command:
+To enable Devtron, select the Console tab in Chrome Developer Tools and run this command:

 ```js
 require('devtron').install()